Drakpa Jungne: Succession

 Drakpa Jungne was a son of Sangye Gyaltsen, a brother of the former king Drakpa Gyaltsen, who had enjoyed a long and prosperous reign over the central parts of Tibet.
 Sangye Gyaltsen married two ladies who belonged to the regional vassal family Rinpungpa.
 By each wife he begot a son, of whom Drakpa Jungne was the eldest, born to lady Kunga Pal Dzomma.
 After the death of Drakpa Gyaltsen, the ministers could not reach an agreement about the succession.
 The Rinpungpa lord, Norzang, suggested that the abbot of the Thel monastery should decide, and he pointed out the 18-year-old Drakpa Jungne, who had formerly been a lama of the Tsethang monastery.
 Although Sangye Gyaltsen had his own designs on the throne, he accepted the advice of the abbot, and his son was enthroned.

-Internal war and dynastic collapse
+Internal war and dynastic decline

 After two years, in 1434, the abbot of Thel died, and his moral influence vanished.
 The father of the young ruler, Sangye Gyaltsen, now claimed the throne.
 The result was a civil war lasting about one year.
 1434 became known as "the year of internal collapse of the Phagmodrupa".
 Sangye Gyaltsen was pushed back and had to flee to Yargyab.
 The Rinpungpa lord Norzang came out as the winner in the affair.
 According to later historiography Norzang's son Dondup Dorje took hold of the important stronghold Samdrubtse (present Shigatse) in 1435.
 More recent research indicates that Samdrubtse was captured in 1446, at a time when there was a Phagmodrupa interregnum.
 At any rate the Rinpungpa family came to increasingly dominate the Tsang region, which they would hold until 1565.